I am so fortunate to share my full recovery story from moderate Chronic Fatigue Syndrome / M.E., recurrent EBV

 I believe my Grandpa, who had just passed away, was looking down on me when I discovered this program after seeing its creator, Annie Hopper, on the speaker’s list at a conference.

 The DNRS website has a nineties vibe (LOL), but the content is amazing.
-I did their newer online course, but I have friends who’ve watched the DVDs – link and info for DVD program.
-It’s the same material.
+I did their online course, but I have friends who’ve watched the DVDs – it’s the same material.

 The program explained how long term chemical or environmental exposure, trauma, and other stressors can injure the brain’s limbic system, driving chronic illness.
 It contains good science information to back it up.
 It clicked for me.